 Platforms like Fiverr are good for beginners, but most take a percentage of each job you complete.
 Fiverr takes 20%.

 That’s why I also recommend starting a website for your freelance business.
-A Bluehost hosted WordPress site is a great option IMHO.
+A Bluehost hosted WordPress site is a great option IMO.

 Having your own site gives potential clients a way to learn about your services and who you are, and it gives them a way to contact you.
-You can keep more of your income this way, and establish yourself as an expert in the field, and some freelancers go on to blogging or creating courses to diversify their income.
+You can keep more of your income this way, and establish yourself as an expert in the field.
+Some freelancers even go on to blogging or creating courses to diversify their income.

 8. Rent out your car

-There are a growing number of peer-to-peer rental platforms where you can rent your car out when you’re not using it.
-This is a very passive way to earn from home because it requires very little effort on your end.
+There are a growing number of peer-to-peer rental platforms that allow you to rent your car out when you’re not using it.
+This is a great passive way to earn from home because it requires very little effort on your end.

-There are a few different platforms for renting your car:
+There are a few different platforms for renting your car out: